-Website localization also includes taking into account the culture and preferences for each country you want to reach.
-Not only do you need to consider such things as measurements and currencies, but you’ll need to adapt images, colors, graphics and possibly even page layout to accommodate the target audience.
+Website localization also includes taking into account the culture and preferences of each country you want to reach.
+Not only do you need to consider such things as measurements and currencies, but you’ll need to adapt images, colours, graphics and possibly even page layout to accommodate the target audience.

 The goal to localize your company website is to reach the target audience through their own culture and language.
 The site’s content needs to be translated correctly and needs to come across as culturally correct for each country you plan to touch.

 Q1: How does website localization differ from simple translation?